learn-co-students/nyc-dumbo-web-120919/13-activerecord-review/README.md

 **Note**: You should draw your domain on paper or on a whiteboard _before you start coding_.
 Remember to identify a single source of truth for your data.

+## Review
+- creating a migration
+  - following conventions for numbering migrations
+- rolling back a migration
+  - some gotchas, places where you'd see bugs
+- join model:
+  - using find_by with ids
+  - working with associations (has many, belongs to)
+- iterating through a collection of items coming from the database
+  - map/each
+- using `rake console`
+  - when you have to exit/reload things
+  - press `q` to escape
+- how to view sql data as a table

 ## Topics

 - Active Record Migrations